Defense From Internet Luring/Enticement Of A Child

-Whether in the Denver area, or anywhere in Colorado, internet luring of a child generally occurs where a person knowingly communicates over a computer network to a person who the actor knows or believes to be under fifteen years of age, and in that communication describes explicit sexual conduct, and in connection with the communication makes a statement persuading the underage person to meet the actor, and the actor is more than four years older than the underage person.
+In Colorado, internet luring of a child generally occurs where a person knowingly communicates over a computer network to a person who the actor knows or believes to be under 15 years of age, and in that communication describes explicit sexual conduct, and in connection with the communication makes a statement persuading the underage person to meet the actor, and the actor is more than four years older than the underage person.

-If convicted of internet luring of a child or enticement of a child, the person is exposed to the Sex Offenders Lifetime Supervision Act, which imposes an indeterminate sentence with a maximum possible sentence of life imprisonment.
-A person who is convicted of a class 4 felony internet luring of a child or enticement of a child could receive the following sentence: (1) probation of a minimum ten years to as much as the person’s natural life, with a possible jail sentence as a condition of probation of up to ninety (90) days, or up to a two (2) year work release sentence as a condition of probation, or (2) a sentence to the department of corrections with a bottom range two (2) to six (6) years, but as much as the person’s natural life, with a mandatory parole period of three years to life.
+If convicted of internet luring of a child or enticement of a child, the person is exposed to the Lifetime Supervision of Sex Offenders Act, which imposes an indeterminate sentence with a maximum possible sentence of life imprisonment.
+A person who is convicted of a class 4 felony internet luring of a child or enticement of a child could receive the following sentence: (1) probation of a minimum ten10 years to as much as the person’s natural life, with a possible jail sentence as a condition of probation of up to 90 days, or up to a two-year work release sentence as a condition of probation, or (2) a sentence to the department of corrections with a bottom range two to six years, but as much as the person’s natural life, with a mandatory parole period of three years to life.

 In addition to any sentence a person receives for sexual assault, the person must also register as a sex offender.

-Many times these cases arise where a person’s inhibitions have been lowered by the use of alcohol while roaming in adult only romance chat rooms.
-The person will encounter someone in this adult only chat room who represents “herself” to be less than fifteen.
-People oftentimes will engage in fantasy role playing in these chat rooms misrepresenting their true age, gender, sexual interests, and assuming different identities.
-In this environment, it may be reasonable to conclude that someone who represents themselves as underage in an adult only chat room is only assuming a fictitious identity for the purpose of engaging in erotic chats.
+Many times these cases arise where a person’s inhibitions have been lowered by the use of alcohol while roaming in adult -only romance chat rooms.
+The person will encounter someone in this adult -only chat room who represents “herself” to be less than fifteen15.
+People oftentimes will engage in fantasy role -playing in these chat rooms misrepresenting their true age, gender, and sexual interests, and assuming different identities.
+In this environment, it may be reasonable to conclude that someone who represents themselves as underage in an adult -only chat room is only assuming a fictitious identity for the purpose of engaging in erotic chats.
 All too often, the person is then baited by the personality, who later turns out to be an undercover police officer, to meet for the purpose of engaging in sexual conduct.
-A meeting sometimes occurs within the context of prolonging the role playing.
+A meeting sometimes occurs within the context of prolonging the role -playing.